Skip to content

 Also check the prot-emacs-which-key.el module.

-(defcustom jw-emacs-load-which-key nil
+(defcustom jw-emacs-load-which-key t

 "When non-nil, display key binding hints after a short delay.